Flora of China

 The flora of China consists of a diverse range of plant species including over 39,000 vascular plants, 27,000 species of fungi and 3000 species of bryophytes.
 More than 30,000 plant species are native to China, representing nearly one-eighth of the world's total plant species, including thousands found nowhere else on Earth.
 China's land, extending over 9.6 million km, contains a variety of ecosystems and climates for plants to grow in.
 Some of the main climates include shores, tropical and subtropical forests, deserts, elevated plateaus and mountains.
 The events of the continental drift and early Paleozoic Caledonian movement also play a part in creating climatic and geographical diversity resulting in high levels of endemic vascular flora.
 These landscapes provide different ecosystems and climates for plants to grow in, creating a wide variety of different flora spanning over not just China, but different parts of the world.

 Vascular plants

 China has over 39,000 vascular plants, including angiosperms, gymnosperms, ferns (monilophytes) and fern allies (lycophytes).
 Approximately 31,500 of these being native and over 50% being endemic.
-The vascular plants of China have been documented extensively in the Flora of China (series).
+The vascular plants of China have been documented extensively in the Flora of China.